 When it comes to dining in Bangkok, the question is not what, where, or even when to eat.
-With so many possibilities just outside your hotel’s doorstep, you might wonder how best to experience it all.
-Whether you are looking for style, ambience, flavour that defies any adjectives you know, or a brush with world-recognised celebrity chefs, Bangkok has got a whole lot to offer.
+With so many possibilities across the capital, you might be wondering how to make the most of it all.
+Whether you are looking for style, ambience and flavour that defies anything you’ve experienced before, or a brush with world-recognised celebrity chefs, Bangkok has got a whole lot to offer.
 So what are Bangkok Best restaurants?
-We tried many and it took a while but so far here are our favourites.
+Together, we’ve tried literally hundreds across the city, and finalised our much-loved list.

-Note that the list below is based on our own personal experience and none of the positions were sold.
+Note.
+This list is based on our own personal experience and none of the Top 25 positions were sold.

 Standing proudly in the middle of a luscious green garden, this 100-years-old house with its wooden verandah and old fashioned staircase instantly sets a romantic mood, making it a perfect place for duo dining.
 This is not another pretty tourist place: Thais, expats and the few travelers who make the effort to discover it are unanimous - the combined charm of a heritage house, exceptional service and the renowned culinary flair of Chef Ian Kittichai makes Issaya Siamese Club an outstanding restaurant.
 Read More...

 - Opening Hours: Daily 11:30am-3pm, 6pm-midnight